nerdfiles/douadevops/topics.md

 So you should probably sit in; you might learn something.

+### If each day was the same, where would it start for you?

+Rather than What would I do?, I like to take the virtue ethical approach and ask: Who would I be?
+(This answer is inspired by [The Five Chinese Brothers](http://vaiden.net/five_chinese_brothers.html).)

 ## Design / Innovation Naturalism

 ### What Is Intellectual Capital?